My Fibreglass Project.

 I just weighed it on some dodgy kitchen scales (used to measure my flour for my bread) and it's saying 1KG.
 I really don't think it's much more.

-Those small bumps on the last picture will sand out.
-The primer I was using came to an end and spat paint everywhere.
 I'm in two minds about doing too much more.
 Half of me wants to bolt everything back on and the other half can't let the few remaining marks go :(.
 Either way I need to apply a few more coats of paint as that's just primer.
-I'm going to keep it matt black. |
+I'm going to keep it matt black.

 Nice Kev.